bchao1/awesome-holography/README.md

 # awesome-holography

-A curated list of resources on holographic displays, inspired by [awesome-computer-vision](https://github.com/jbhuang0604/awesome-computer-vision).
+A curated list of resources on holographic displays.

 ## Disclaimer